JeffreyRiggle/my-site/content/blog/search-intro/index.md

 date: '2025-08-14'
 ---

-# Falling down the rabbithole
+# Falling down the rabbit hole
 When I started all of this maddness I had two very simple goals in mind.
 First I was going to start using a terminal based editor.
 The second was I was going to crawl a couple of pages and measure the time it look.
 Now some two years later I have a small three service system that can be run locally or in AWS.
 It turns out once you start crawling the web you are reminded that the [Memex](https://en.wikipedia.org/wiki/Memex) is vast and there are links in every content type imaginable.
 Also you start to realize that you end up with a fair amount of semi-structured data that can be fun to play around with.

 # A warning to the reader